harshpandit2004/Machine-Learning-/README.md

 ### model02-BGC_Guesser - Improved Text Color Guesser
 - Date: 16th July, 2023
-- Description: An enhanced text color guesser for different color backgrounds.
-The goal is to implement "real" training this time to improve its performance and accuracy.
+- Description: A text color guesser for different color backgrounds.
+You can "train" the machine in this case.
+The training data gets printed in console every time you press the print button.

+README.md Generated my OpenAI's ChatGPT.
+I had no involvements except a few minor changes.